Orasund/Orasund.github.io/_posts/2022-10-08-investigating-design-patterns.md

 exportFromSightSeeing : ExportVisitor Excel
 ```

 A Visitor is just a function where the implementation depends on the input.
 Note how it does not matter how `City`, `Industry` and `Visitor` relate with each other.
-In the example they are part of a Union Type, but this does not have to be.
+In the example they are part of a Union Type, but this does not has to be.